Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: A simpler parallelizing algorithm

 \section{A simpler parallelizing algorithm}

-\begin{proposition} There is an $O(n^3)$-time algorithm such that given any $\Mmat \in \GL(n, 2)$, it outputs parallel row-elimination matrices $\Rmat_1, \ldots, \Rmat_d$ where $d\leq 4n$ such that $\Rmat_d\cdots\Rmat_2\Rmat_{1}\Mmat = \Imat$. \end{proposition}
+\begin{proposition} There is an $O(n^3)$-time algorithm such that given any $\Mmat \in \GL(n, 2)$, it outputs parallel row-elimination matrices $\Rmat_1, \ldots, \Rmat_d$ where $d\leq3(n+1)$ such that $\Rmat_d\cdots\Rmat_2\Rmat_{1}\Mmat = \Imat$. \end{proposition}

-\begin{proof} Similar with the proof of \lem{lem:noancillaMatrix}, we first decompose $\Mmat = \Pmat\Lmat\Umat$, where $\Lmat, \Umat$ are lower and upper triangular, and $\Pmat$ is a permutation matrix.
-Since $\Pmat$ can be decomposed into $6$ parallel row-elimination matrices \cite{moore2001parallel}, it suffices to prove $\Lmat$ can be decomposed into at most $2n-3$ parallel row-elimination matrices, which is demonstrated in \alg{alg:cnot4n}.
+\begin{proof} Similar with the proof of \Cref{lem:noancillaMatrix}, we first decompose $\Mmat = \Pmat\Lmat\Umat$, where $\Lmat, \Umat$ are lower and upper triangular, and $\Pmat$ is a permutation matrix.
+Since $\Pmat$ can be decomposed into $6$ parallel row-elimination matrices \cite{moore2001parallel}, it suffices to prove $\Lmat$ can be decomposed into at most $1.5(n-1)$ parallel row-elimination matrices, which is demonstrated in \Cref{alg:cnot4n}.

+The intuition for \Cref{alg:cnot4n} is to use the main diagonal to eliminate each sub-diagonal with at most $2$ parallel row-eliminations.
+Take the third diagonal as an example: if $\Lmat[3,1]=\Lmat[4,2]=\Lmat[5,3]=\Lmat[6,4]=\Lmat[7,5]=1$, then we will add the CNOT gates $(1,3),(2,4),(3,5),(4,6),(5,7)$ to remove all ones on the third diagonal.
+This can be arranged as $2$ layers: $(1,3),(2,4),(5,7)$ and $(3,5),(4,6)$.
+Note that different arrangement may behave differently for the entries below the third diagonal, but they all serve the same purpose of cleaning the third diagonal while not interfering the entries above it.
+The general treatment can be found in \Cref{alg:cnot4n} below.

+Observe that in \Cref{alg:cnot4n}, when $n-k\le k$ we will never use $\Tmat_1$.
+Thus the total depth is bounded by